Last updated · 8 July 2025

 Let's break it down, shall we?

-Each item above has a set of questions that Managers and Peers will grade on a scale of 1 (Unaware) to 7 (Leadership) to obtain your Performance Review Net Performance Indicator (NPI).
+Each item above has a set of questions that Managers and Peers will grade on a scale of 1 (Entry) to 7 (C-Level) to obtain your Performance Review Net Performance Indicator (NPI).

 Performance reviews will be based on two sets of responses that determine your NPI: